lloydkevin/hugo-wd/content/post/2009-05-11-internet-explorer-8-drama-begins.md

 ## Opera's Solution?

-> Opera wants the commission to make Microsoft offer alternate browsers using the same Windows Update service the latter relies on to upgrade IE. &#8220;That's one possible remedy,&#8221; said Lie, who called it a &#8220;must-carry&#8221; solution, meaning Windows would have to provide multiple browsers, not just IE.
+> Opera wants the commission to make Microsoft offer alternate browsers using the same Windows Update service the latter relies on to upgrade IE. "That's one possible remedy," said Lie, who called it a "must-carry" solution, meaning Windows would have to provide multiple browsers, not just IE.

 That is the most ridiculous thing I've ever heard.
 Does Ubuntu automatically install Opera/Safari (hell it might, I'm not really sure 🙂 but I know it does Firefox)?
 Does OS X have Firefox/Opera on the list when performing an update?
 The answer is no!
 So why would Microsoft do something that stupid?
 OS X comes with Safari and most _regular users_ don't question it; Ubuntu comes with Firefox installed and most _regular users_ don't question it.
 So what's the big deal with Microsoft doing the same?